jessejputnam/cv-project/README.md

 Programming process should include:

+- Using React to explore its functionality
-- Focus on Test Driven Development
+- Focus on state and prop, passing information between components
-- Isolating application functionality in a modular design pattern
-- Isolating DOM manipulation from game logic.

 ### Screenshot